AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 of turns?

 A: This is an artifact of time running independently on each level.
-Any ideas on how to improve this are welcome.
+Any ideas on how to improve this game mechanics are welcome.
 A workaround is to drop and then pick up the item on the level you want to use it.
-When picked up, it gets recharged after, randomly, from one to two times the normal cooldown period of the item and then recharges normally for as long as it's used on this level.
+When picked up, it gets recharged after, randomly, from one to two times the normal cooldown period of the item and then recharges normally while it's used on this level.

 - Q: Why the bottom line displays a weapon with a timeout to the right of a weapon without timeout?
 Doesn't it mean the former is never used?

-A: Yes, it's never used and quite possibly it's your mistake and if not, at least a very special situation and the display reminds you about it.
+A: Yes, it's never used and, quite possibly, it's your party inventory management mistake and if not, at least a very special situation and the display turns your attention to it.
 Shuffle the equipment among your team if you want the weapon to get used.

 - Q: When can I learn all characters' backstory items?

-A: Each backstory item triggers in specific circumstances, so it may take some time and even, rarely, never be revealed at all.
-For vices, that may be the desired turn of action.
-Alternatively, you can try to reveal a vice early and then prevent it from triggering ever again once the activation condition is known.
+A: Each backstory item triggers in specific circumstances, so it may take some time and even not be revealed during a single playthrough.
+For vices, that may be the desired turn of events.
+Alternatively, you can try to reveal a vice early and then prevent it from triggering again, taking advantage of the activation condition becoming known.

 - Q: Can I kill off heroes permanently and reset all character backstories?